wesamAlsaleh/BankingWithJava/README.md

-## This is project one
+# Banking With Java

-* Developed using Java version 17.
+This is project one in General Assembly Java bootcamp, it's about creating a small bank system with authentication functionalities.

-* Due date: 9 Dec 2025.
+[//]: # (## Entity Relation Diagram)